 Why does the forestay snap and the mast fall?
 The main reason is the roller furling genoa.
 Or rather an improperly installed genoa halyard.
 When properly installed, the halyard is sufficiently taut and leads from the upper halyard block to the mast exit plates and only then to the masthead sheave.

 Quite often there are no mast tangs and the halyard leads straight to the masthead sheave.
 That leads to unnecessary stress on the upper halyard block.
-After several years of furling the genoa it results in it jamming.
+After several years of furling the genoa, it results in it jamming.
 Especially when under increased pressure during strong winds, the genoa then stops furling smoothly and furls in a jerky, stop-and-start motion.

 After several years, individual steel lines start snapping.
 Then one day, usually while furling the genoa in strong winds, the entire steel line in the upper part of the forestay snaps and out of nowhere the mast crashes onto the deck.
 Sometimes it happens even without the sails, when choppy seas and forces working on the end of the mast cause the degraded steel line to snap.

-In this picture the correctly installed genoa halyard is on the left (from the halyard lift block to the mast and then to the masthead sheave).
+In this picture, the correctly installed genoa halyard is on the left (from the halyard lift block to the mast and then to the masthead sheave).
 In the picture on the right is a commonly used, but incorrect installation.
 The genoa halyard runs directly to the masthead sheave, which puts too much strain on the halyard lift block.

 When sailing with the engine on, without sails, the mast falls backwards.
 When under sail, due to the pull on the sails, the mast usually falls to the side.
 In the case of the cruise to Lipari, the mast fell backwards.
 The captain couldn’t have avoided the collapse.
 He still hadn’t taken out the genoa, so he couldn’t have noticed that the furling motion was not continuous.

 So can you predict if a mast will fall and prevent it?
 If you encounter something like this and you find you can’t furl the genoa in strong wind because the roller furling drum won’t turn, then don’t furl the genoa.
-Also furl or remove the mainsail.
-Continue the cruise with an unfurled genoa and when you are sailing leeward and the genoa is no longer buffeted by wind, carefully furl it.
+Also, furl or remove the mainsail.
+Continue the voyage with an unfurled genoa and when you are sailing leeward and the genoa is no longer buffeted by wind, carefully furl it.

 If you have a spinnaker halyard, hook it somewhere around the anchor fittings and properly tense the halyard.
 If you don’t have a spinnaker halyard or even a spare genoa halyard, you can use a topping lift.
 If the forestay snaps, even if it is not under any pressure (this is exactly what happened to us when sailing to the Faroe Islands), the taut spare halyard will hold the mast and give you time to sail to the nearest harbour or secure the mast with another line.